anshitaBajpai/guess-my-number/README.md

-# guess-my-number
+# Guess a number Game
-#It is a basic game in which you have to guess a number.
+It is a fun and interactive JavaScript game where players have to guess a randomly generated number.